Wholesale Created Stones (Lab Created)

 Wholesale Created Stones – ALL YOU NEED TO KNOW

-Navneet Gems and Minerals has been a manufacturer of wholesale created (lab) gemstones supplying to the major important jewelry companies around the world.
-Our manufacturings located in the heart of Bangkok, helps us get very fast access to Russian and Chinese material, along with very good cutting and polishing labour gives us a very good advantage.
-The latest update with created gemstones has been Created emerald coming with inclusions.
-These orders have been coming in our factory since the start of 2016 and going very strong for a natural like look of these emeralds, especially from the Asian jewelry production houses.
-We did sneak in some images of these stones here
+Navneet Gems and Minerals has been a manufacturer of wholesale synthetic gems or lad-created gems and supplying them to the major important jewelry companies around the world.
+Our manufacturings located in the heart of Bangkok, helps us get very fast access to Russian and Chinese material, along with very good cutting and polishing labor gives us a very good advantage.
+The latest update with wholesale synthetic gems has been Created emerald coming with inclusions.
+These orders have been coming in our factory since the start of 2016 and going very strong for the natural-like look of these emeralds, especially from many Asian Jewelry production houses.
+We did sneak in some images of these stones here 😉

 From time immemorial man has been attracted to things that are rare.
 If the item in question is forbidden then that further adds to the allure.
 Look what happened to Eve in the Garden of Eden.
-Fortunately for Eve’s descendants, they don’t face such a predicament any more.
-We as human being have managed to yield a certain amount of control on the elements around us.
+Fortunately for Eve’s descendants, they don’t face such a predicament anymore.
+We as human beings, in time, have managed to yield a certain amount of control on the elements around us.
 This includes gemstones also.

-With the advent of modern technology and research it was possible for scientists to replicate the conditions that are found in the earth curst to manufacture gemstones.
-There are no differences what so ever between artificial and wholesale created rubies and wholesale created sapphires.
-Since the process is closely monitored and regulated in labs, Wholesale lab created gemstones tend to have fewer imperfections, more uniform coloring and can be made into new shapes which aren’t found in nature.
-If the customer demands it then we can add the imperfections in the stones, by taking the seed crystal of that gemstone’s growth process with inclusions and the same inclusion multiplies.
-We dont have our own creating process, as this process is mostly controlled by the Russian rough manufacturers, we mostly use their rough during the production of our created gemstones in Bangkok.
+With the advent of modern technology and research, it was possible for scientists to replicate the conditions that are found in the earth curst to manufacture gemstones.
+There are no differences whatsoever between natural gemstones and wholesale synthetic gems like our wholesale created rubies and our wholesale created sapphires.
+Since the process is closely monitored and regulated in labs, wholesale synthetic gems tend to have fewer imperfections, more uniform coloring and can be made into post shapes that aren’t found in nature.
+If the customer demands it then we can add the imperfections in the stones, by taking the seed crystal of that gemstone’s growth process with inclusions, and the same inclusion multiplies.
+We don’t have our own creating process, as this process is mostly controlled by the Russian rough manufacturers, we mostly use their rough during the production of our created gemstones in Bangkok.

 BRIEF HISTORY OF ARTIFICIAL GEMSTONES (Created Rubies & Lab grown Sapphires)

-In the year-1819, Dr. E.D.Clarke, experimenting with a newly invented blowpipe, put two rubies on charcoal and melted them into one bead, he assumed it was glass.
-In 1837, Gaudin, a French chemist, evaporated a saturated solution of alum and potassium sulfate containing traces of potassium dichromate.
-Gaudin used an Oxy-hydrogen blowpipe for melting the residue and to drive off sulfur-dioxide gas and leave the alumina.
+In the year-1819, Dr. E.D.Clarke, experimenting with a mostly invented blowpipe, put two rubies on charcoal and melted them into one bead, he assumed it was glass.
+In 1837, Gaudin, a French chemist, evaporated what was a saturated solution of alum and potassium sulfate-containing traces of potassium dichromate.
+Gaudin used an Oxy-hydrogen blowpipe for melting the residue and to drive off sulfur-dioxide gas and only leave the alumina.
 The small amount of potassium dichromate imparted the color to the alumina, which crystallized as it cooled.
 Gaudin had come to the erroneous conclusion that he had produced a synthetic ruby.
-Later experimenters used different methods to crystallize the alumling.
-In every-case in which rubies were produced, they were too small, thin and laminated to be of value as gemstones.
+Later more experimenters used different methods to crystallize the alumling.
+In every case in which created rubies were produced, they were too small, thin, and laminated to be of value as gemstones.

-Although colorless sapphire and ruby were made readily by Verneuil, blue took some time to be manufactured.
+Although colorless sapphire and ruby were made readily by Verneuil, the color blue took some time to be manufactured.
 Unlike genuine ruby, the color of a sapphire does not return after cooling.
-Various experiments were made with a lower oxide of chromium to impart a blue hue, but to no avail.
-A series of experiments resulted in the discovery that titanium oxide was also necessary to produce a color resembling that of natural blue sapphire.
+Some various post experiments were made with a lower oxide of chromium to impart a blue hue but to no avail.
+Luckily a series of experiments resulted in the discovery that titanium oxide was also necessary to produce a color resembling that of natural blue sapphire.
 It is only very recently that the mechanism producing this color has been fully understood.
-The titanium is largely lost in the process, but a blue color is imparted to the alumina.
-The method that Verneuil used is known today as Flame Fusion Method.
-Many of the synthetic stones we produce in our gemstone factory comes from this process.
+The titanium is largely lost in the process, but the blue color is imparted to the alumina.
+Now the method that Verneuil used is known today as the Flame Fusion Method.
+Many of the synthetic stones that we produce in our gemstone factory come from this process.

 METHODS TO SYNTHESIZING

 Depending on the method being employed, additional chemicals may be needed.
-The flame fusion process uses an oxygen-hydrogen torch to melt powdered forms of the two basic components, whereas the Czochralski process uses electrical heating mechanism.
-The flux method uses a compound such as lithium oxide, molybdenum oxide, or lead fluoride as a solvent for the raw material.
-The hydrothermal process uses as a solvent a water-based solution of sodium carbonate.
+The flame fusion process uses an oxygen-hydrogen torch to melt powdered forms of the two basic components, but the Czochralski process uses an electrical heating mechanism.
+The flux method uses a compound such as a lithium oxide, or molybdenum oxide, or lead fluoride as a solvent for the raw material.
+The hydrothermal process uses a water-based solution of sodium carbonate as a solvent.
 A corrosion-resistant metal such as silver or platinum is used to line the vessel that contains the liquefied ingredients for the Czochralski, flux, and hydrothermal processes.

 THE MANUFACTURING METHOD

 - 1. Flame Fusion- A fine powder of the aluminum and chromium oxides is placed in a hopper at the top of the Verneuil apparatus.
 A hammer atop the apparatus strikes the hopper repeatedly, causing a small amount of powder to fall through the fine mesh that forms the hopper’s floor.
-This discharged powder falls into a stream of oxygen that carries it down to a nozzle where it mixes with a stream of hydrogen and is ignited.
-The intense heat of this flame melts the raw material, which falls onto a ceramic pedestal below the flame.
+This discharged powder falls into a stream of oxygen that carries it down to a nozzle where it mixes in with a stream of hydrogen and is ignited.
+The intense heat of this flame melts the raw material and then it next falls onto a ceramic pedestal below the flame.
 Initially, the hammer taps at a rate of 80 beats per minute; after a suitable base for the crystal is formed, the rate is decreased to about 20 beats per minute.

 - 3. FLUX GROWTH- Any material that when melted will dissolve another material that has a much higher melting point is known as flux.
 Temperatures in excess of 3,600° F (2,000° C) are required to melt aluminum oxide, the material will dissolve in certain fluxes at a lower temperature.
-While dissolved in the flux, mobile crystal molecules can travel freely and attach themselves to a growing crystal.
-Some manufacturers immerse seed crystals in the solution, and others simply allow the molecules to combine randomly and form an unplanned number of crystals.
+Then while it is dissolved in the flux, mobile crystal molecules can travel freely and then attach themselves to a growing crystal.
+Some manufacturers immerse seed crystals into the solution, and others simply let molecules to combine randomly and form an unplanned number of crystals.
 The temperature is maintained for a time period of 3 to 12 months.
 Some manufacturers pour off the still-molten flux to expose the ruby crystals.
-Others cool the material slowly (2° C per hour) and then extract the created crystals by breaking off the solidified flux or dissolving it in acid.
+Others cool the material slowly (2° C per hour) and then they extract the created crystals by breaking off the solidified flux or dissolving it in acid.

 4. HYDROTHERMAL PROCESS- Powdered or crystalline raw material is placed at one end of a pressure-resistant tube.
 A seed crystal is mounted on a wire frame near the other end of the tube.
-An appropriate water-based solution is placed in the tube, which is sealed shut.
-The tube is placed vertically in a furnace chamber, with the nutrient-containing end of the tube resting on a heating element.
-As the floor of the furnace is heated, the bottom end of the tube becomes hotter than the top (about 835° F or 445° C, compared to 770° F or 410° C); dissolved nutrient material migrates toward the seed and crystalizes on its relatively cooler surface.
+Then the appropriate water-based solution is placed in the tube, which is sealed shut.
+The tube is placed vertically in a furnace chamber, with the nutrient containing end of the tube resting on a heating element as the floor of the furnace is heated, the bottom end of the tube becomes hotter than the top (about 835° F or 445° C, compared to 770° F or 410° C); dissolved nutrient material migrates toward the seed and then crystalizes on its relatively cooler surface.
 Pressure within the tube can range from 83,000-380,000 kPa.

-Whether it will be used as a gem or an industrial device, the wholesale created rubies, whole sale created sapphires, whole sale created alexandrites & whole sale created emeralds must be given a smooth, glossy finish after it has been cut or faceted to the desired shape.
+Whether it will be used as a gem or an industrial device, the wholesale created rubies, sapphires, alexandrites and emeralds must be given a smooth, glossy finish after it has been cut or faceted to the desired shape.
 The following methods may be used.

 - 5. POLISHING- The surface is rubbed with increasingly fine particles of an abrasive such as diamond powder.
 This technique leaves only microscopic scratches and pits.

-- 6. GLOSSING- After initial polishing, the surface of the wholesale created rubies and whole sale created sapphires may be heated rapidly in a gas flame to melt any tiny projections.
+- 6. GLOSSING- After initial polishing, the surface of the wholesale created ruby and wholesale created sapphire may be heated rapidly in a gas flame to melt any tiny projections.
 The surface is then allowed to cool, and the thin layer of molten material solidifies as a smooth surface.
 Treating wholesale created rubies, whole sale created sapphires, whole sale created alexandrites & whole sale created emeralds in this way nearly doubles the rod’s tensile strength.

-Presently due to advent of information technology leading to awareness and increased purchasing power of the younger generation, there is an increased demand for wholesale created rubies, whole sale created sapphires, whole sale created alexandrites & whole sale created emeralds.
-Natural gemstones no doubt have their allure but whole sale created rubies and whole sale created emeralds are no different.
-Whole sale created sapphires, whole sale created alexandrites & whole sale created emeralds have the same properties be it physical, chemical and aesthetical.
+Presently due to advent of information technology leading to awareness and increased purchasing power of the younger generation, there is an increased demand for our wholesale created rubies and wholesale created sapphires, wholesale created alexandrites and wholesale created emeralds.
+Natural gemstones no doubt have their allure but wholesale created rubies and wholesale created emeralds are no different.
+Wholesale created sapphires, wholesale created alexandrites & wholesale created emeralds and other wholesale synthetic gems have the same properties be it physical, chemical and aesthetical.
 They have fewer imperfections and can be made in shapes not seen in nature.

 |Gem||Approximate cost of Natural gem||Approximate cost of synthetic gem|